zabbix/zabbix/templates/app/rabbitmq_agent/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/5.0/manual/config/templates_out_of_the_box/zabbix_agent) for basic instructions.

 Enable the RabbitMQ management plugin.
-See [RabbitMQ’s documentation](https://www.rabbitmq.com/management.html) to enable it.
+See [RabbitMQ's documentation](https://www.rabbitmq.com/management.html) to enable it.

 Create a user to monitor the service: